autonity/docs.autonity.org/reference/api/aut/op-prot/index.md

 ###  modifyBasket (ACU Contract)

-Modifies the ACU symbols, quantities, or scale of the ACU currency basket.
+Modifies the symbols, quantities, or scale of the ACU currency basket.

+Constraint checks are applied:

+- `InvalidBasket`: the number of new `symbols_` and `quantities_` correspond.
+I.e. for each symbol there is a quantity.

 #### Parameters